 This bit is read only.
-It is set to 1 when the device is recovered from stop mode.
-The bit is set to 0 when the device reset is other than Stop-Mode Recovery (SMR).
+It is set to 1 when the device is recovered from Stop Mode.
+The bit is set to 0 when the device is reset other than Stop-Mode Recovery.

 Stop-Mode Recovery Register 2 (SMR2)